samrocketman/docker-compose-lgsm-rust-dedicated-server/README.md

 # Prerequisites

-- Lots of RAM, especially if you're playing on the same machine as the dedicated server.
-This project was developed with 32GB of RAM.
+- 4GB of RAM if the server is remotely hosted (total memory including OS).
+  Alternately, 16GB of RAM if you're going to host a dedicated server and play on the same machine.
+These memory recommendations are just estimates and minimum requirements for memory could be much lower.
 - You have [Git installed][git] and cloned this repository to work with locally.

   ```